 These incremental improvements made by Apple in the Health function have huge benefits.
 These metrics also form the basis of the myMobiity platform of Zimmerbiomet.

-The myMobility platform created as a result of a collaboration between Apple and Zimmer Biomet allows health facilities to understand your condition and optimize your health prior to an orthopedic procedure and help minimize complications after surgery.
+The myMobility platform created due to a collaboration between Apple and Zimmer Biomet allows health facilities to understand your condition and optimize your health before an orthopedic procedure and help minimize complications after surgery.

 Not only can you now monitor your heart rate variability and resting heart rate via your Apple Watch to measure recovery, but you can also take advantage of the asymmetry and double support time metrics to make sure that your mobility is headed in the right direction before you load up on additional strain.